1577. So you want to be a 2^n-aire?

 I(a, k) =

 for given real numbers a and k.
-For t = 1, the probability of guessing p is equal to one, the value of the integral I(a, k) is assumed to be equal to max(a, k).
+When t = 1, the guessing probability p equals one, so the value of the integral I(a, k) is set to max(a, k).

-Below is the area whose area is equal to the value of the integral :
+Below is the region whose area corresponds to the value of the integral :

-Find the intersection point of the lines y = a and y = kp: a = kp, wherefrom p = a/k.
 Let temp = a / k.
-Let’s consider the value of integral as a sum + .
-Depending on the position of the point temp relative to the points t and 1, compute the value of the integral I(a, k).
+We consider the value of the integral as the sum of two parts: + .
+Depending on the position of the point temp relative to t and 1, we compute the value of the integral I(a, k).

 a * (tempt) + k * (1 – temp * temp) / 2